osohq/repository-api-oso-authorization/tutorial/app-tutorial.md

 ```
 > **_NOTE_**: We can inherit permissions from other roles by creating a conditional rule using the `if` keyword.
 In the above policy, ALL `admin` permissions are granted to a user `if` they are an `owner`.
 This avoids having to duplicate rules while still allowing use to fully model our environment.

 Within the project folder you'll find the complete logic describing the authorization policy in `./policy.polar`.
-The policy represents the complete view of the model that we discussed in this section.
+The policy represents the complete view of the model discussed in this section.

 ## Application Development